surajkarak/surajkarak.github.io/_projects/RAG-LLM-LangChain-Interact-with-PDF.md

 ##  **Next steps**

 - The extraction from PDFs is most likely what is causing the inconsistency.
 My guess is that different PDFs may have different ways they were rendered - some were saved as PDFs from Word or Google docs, while others may have been formatted using LaTex or other designer software.
+- So far I have only been able to extract the metadata of the papers into a tabular format.
+Now I want to explore if it would be possible to automatically format them into a set citation standard like APA, MLA, Chicago etc.
 - This uses OpenAI API credits, so I want to find out if it can be done using only free resources – i.e. open-source LLMs and embeddings from Huggingface.
 (I did try fiddling around with Ollama but it was crashing my laptop quite bad so I switched to the simpler Huggingface models).
 - I still need to deploy the Docker Image on a Cloud Platform so public users can access the dashboard.
 - More to come...